ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 Each of the above represents a ***Managed Asset Scheduled Maintenance***.
 They can be both manually entered or automatically planned.

+> [!NOTE]
-Emergency repair is not planned hence it is not scheduled maintenance.
+> Emergency repair is not planned hence it is not scheduled maintenance.
 Emergency repairs are directly processed through Maintenance orders (which will be shortly presented).

 ## Managed Assets - Locations

 The EAM module allows the tracking of asset assignments to different company locations and responsible persons.
 Assets can also be re-assigned multiple times (even within a month).

+> [!NOTE]
-Asset assignment can be used to determine the cost centers to which the depreciation will be distributed.
+> Asset assignment can be used to determine the cost centers to which the depreciation will be distributed.

 Asset locations contains data about each assignment: